SpotlightKid/ardour2fxp/README.rst

 With the ``-m`` / ``--merge`` command line option you can merge the converted FXP presets into (an) existing Ardour preset file(s).
-This means that existing presets in the Ardour preset file(s) with the same label as a converted preset for the same plugin, will be be replaced with the latter.
+This means that existing presets in the Ardour preset file(s) with the same label as a converted preset for the same plugin will be be replaced with the latter.

 CAUTION: If you have several existing presets in an Ardour preset file with the same label or several converted FXP presets with the same name for the same plugin,